 - calcium channel blockers and ACE inhibitors to help lower blood pressure

 It’s important to always take all medications exactly as prescribed.

-Surgeries and Devices
+Surgeries and devices

-If you need help regulating your heart’s rate or rhythm, your doctor may surgically implant a battery-operated device called a pacemaker in your chest or abdomen.
+In more extreme cases, you may need surgery to increase blood flow to your heart.
+If you need help regulating your heart’s rate or rhythm, your doctor may surgically implant a battery-operated device called a pacemaker in your chest.
 A pacemaker produces electrical stimulation that causes cardiac muscle to contract.
-Implantation of a pacemaker is important and beneficial when cardiac muscle electrical activity is inappropriately slow or absent.
+Implantation of a pacemaker is important and beneficial when cardiac muscle electrical activity is too slow or absent.